Like whiskeys, there are more whiskey glasses than time to try them all. Which to use?

 It’s also worth noting that for casual and social drinking, where the focus is less on formal whiskey tasting, I tend not to use either the large or wee Glencairns.
 They don’t make a very social glass, since one must tip one’s head far back to get a sip.
 That isn’t the case with the average tumbler, for example, which one can sip on easily while still looking at other folks around the table.
 The Canadian Glencairn’s extra width does accommodate sociability.
 (Canadians have that reputation for being friendly. 🇨🇦🙂)

 For the average bourbon and rye, I mostly use a standard Libby 5-ounce brandy glass.
 Second to that, a small round tumbler.
-Small tumblers used to be my go-to for tasting bourbon, rye, and Irish whisky.
+Small tumblers used to be my go-to for tasting bourbon, rye, and Irish whiskey.
 But then I noticed Jimmy Russell, master distiller at Wild Turkey, was often using basic brandy glasses.
 I figured if they’re good enough for Jimmy Russell they’re good enough for me.
 The round bowl of the brandy glass carries the aromas very well.
 Though an entirely different shape, the small simple tumblers seem to achieve a similar effect, with slightly less oomph behind the nose.
 But dip your nose deeper into the tumbler and a clear aroma can be found.
 The brandy glass seems to do the job somewhat effortlessly.
-For this reason, if I were to name my “standard” tasting glass for bourbons and ryes, it’s the 5-ounce brandy glass.
-Like the Glencairn, the brandy glass also requires tilting your head back to get a sip.
+For this reason, if I were to name my “standard” tasting glass for bourbons, it’s the 5-ounce brandy glass.
+For ryes I go back and forth between a brandy glass and both traditional and Canadian Glencairns.
+Like the traditional Glencairn, the brandy glass also requires tilting your head back to get a sip.
 So for casual drinking with guests, I go for the more sociable small tumblers.

 Wider-bottomed tumblers work well for rich bourbons that fall not too far above the 100-proof mark.
 Higher proofs can literally burn out your nose in these if you dip in too deep.
 That said, if you don’t lean your nose into it, a wide tumbler can also dissipate the alcohol burn of higher proof whiskeys.
 So it’s a matter of positioning.
 The palm-sized, flat-bottomed bowl of the glass holds aromas and flavors well.
 So, lower proofed or otherwise subtler whiskeys do well here when you lean into the glass.
 Japanese whiskies, for example, with their tendency toward subtlety, come across fine in a Glencairn, where their light coloring is also shown off nicely.
 But I’ve found a good wide-bottomed tumbler, into which one can immerse one’s nose fully, also works well to bring out those subtle Japanese whisky nuances with some oomph.
 These wider tumblers can also hold a lot of ice, so they make great cocktail glasses.
 All in all a quite flexible and useful glass.